Codecademy/docs/content/lua/concepts/data-types/data-types.md

   - 'Data Types'
 CatalogContent: # Please use course/path landing page slugs, rather than linking to individual content items.
 If listing multiple items, please put the most relevant one first
   - 'learn-lua'
+  - 'paths/computer-science'
 ---
 In Lua, there are many **Data Types**.
-Commonly used data types are:
+Some commonly used data types are:
 * Number
 * Boolean
 * String